-- Demonstrate knowledge of the language, terms and concepts of criminal justice and police administration. - 2.
-Define and describe each component of the present criminal justice system. - Identify, describe and clarify problems existing in the present criminal justice system and propose ways of continued improvement of - 4.
-Identify the nature, origins, structure, purpose and constitutional limits of criminal law. - 5.
-Identify the doctrines of complicity and inchoate crimes. - Identify the defenses of justification and excuse to an individual's 6. criminal liability. - 7.
-Describe the roots of early common law and how it relates to statutory law. - 8.
-Demonstrate an understanding of the fundamentals of criminal investigations. - 9.
-Demonstrate an understanding of new and innovative investigation methods and techniques. - Demonstrate an understanding of laws of evidence as it relates to the criminal justice field. - Identify courtroom procedures.
+- Demonstrate knowledge of the language, terms and concepts of criminal justice and police administration. - Define and describe each component of the present criminal justice system. - Identify, describe and clarify problems existing in the present criminal justice system and propose ways of continued improvement of the system. - Identify the nature, origins, structure, purpose and constitutional limits of criminal law. - 5.
+Identify the doctrines of complicity and inchoate crimes. - Identify the defenses of justification and excuse to an individual's criminal liability. - Describe the roots of early common law and how it relates to statutory law. - Demonstrate an understanding of the fundamentals of criminal investigations. - Demonstrate an understanding of new and innovative investigation methods and techniques. - Demonstrate an understanding of laws of evidence as it relates to the criminal justice field. - Identify courtroom procedures.

-Criminal Justice Certificates, continued
+Criminal Justice, continued